winstonyym/urbdash/README.md

 ## License

-`urbdash` was created by winstonyym.
+`Urbanity Dashboard` was created by winstonyym.
 Source code is licensed under the terms of the MIT license.